hana-matsumoto/hana-matsumoto.github.io/_projects/AK_VegShifts.md

 ### Data preparation
 I used the **Google Earth Engine platform** and its **Python API** to process and analyze remotely sensed data for a 25-year period to build out predictor variables for my random forest models.

-#### Example code for creating some of the predictor variables from remotely sensed data:
+#### Example Python code for creating some of the predictor variables from remotely sensed data:
 ```python
 # %% Start session
 import ee